OctopusDeploy/blog/blog/2023-06/polling-tentacles-443/Index.md

 ![Polling tentacles configured to use second url and port 443.
 Traffic entering  Octopus Cloud firewall on 443 and redirected to port 10943 on Octopus Server](oc-polling-tentacles-over-443.png "width=500")

 In Octopus Cloud, a reverse proxy redirects polling traffic to port 10943 on the Octopus Server.
-Web app traffic passes through on port 443, which is what the Octopus server expects.
+Web app traffic passes through on port 443, which is what the Octopus Server expects.
 This is backward compatible with Polling Tentacles still communicating over 10943.

 ### Some things to note

-- This capability is available from Polling Tentacle version 6.3.417 or later.
+- This capability is available from Polling Tentacle version 6.3.417 or later, for Octopus Cloud customers.
 - You need to upgrade existing Polling Tentacles to use port 443.
 - It's possible to run a mix of Polling Tentacles, some configured to run over port 443 and others over 10943.